After a bicycle accident...

 Bicyclists are at a severe disadvantage in an accident, lacking the protective structure that cars and trucks provide.
 When a collision occurs, cyclists often suffer serious, life-altering injuries, whether from direct impact with a vehicle or from being thrown onto the road or another object.

-If you were injured in a bicycle accident on Long Island, you may be entitled to compensation—but only if you can prove that another party’s negligence caused the crash.
-This means demonstrating that the responsible party failed to act reasonably, directly leading to your injuries.
+If you were injured in a bicycle accident on Long Island, you may be entitled to compensation, but only if you can prove that another party’s negligence caused the crash.
+This means demonstrating that the responsible party failed to act reasonably and that this failure directly caused your injuries.
 The compensation you can recover depends on factors such as the severity of your injuries, whether they are permanent, and the circumstances surrounding the accident:

 • Medical expenses (past and future)